Campaign of the Month: August 2014

 Luckily for the Cainite, Valentinus lacked the knowledge to properly dispose of him, and instead thought that simply staking the vampire would be enough to do away with him.
 When the young man ran off to find Archdeacon Simon von Nijmegen, a number of allies and retainers managed to spirit the body of Sir Ulrich away and revive him.
 When the heretofore unknown vampire hunters discovered the body missing, they were alarmed enough to send Valentinus into hiding immediately, and he has not been seen since.

-In the months after the incident, investigations yielded the knowledge that the young man was one of the first waifs to be given over to St. Emerich’s orphanage.
-Unravelling that thread revealed that these orphans, in addition to being given an education in the seven liberal arts and instruction in a trade, were also trained in vampire hunting methedology by Archdeacon Simon, Father Samuel, and Brandt von Bremen.
+In the months after the incident, refinement of the investigations yielded the knowledge that all three of them were the first waifs to be given over to St. Emeric’s orphanage.
+Unravelling that thread revealed that these orphans, in addition to being given an education in the seven liberal arts and instruction in a trade, were also trained in vampire hunting methodology, including combat and stealth.
 Their purpose?
-To destroy the “vampire of Kronstadt” that they had long suspected of preying upon the good burgers of the city.
+To destroy the “vampire of Kronstadt” that they had long suspected of preying upon the good bürgers of the city.
 Unfortunately for the careful followers of the archdeacon, Valentinus’ qualified success did little more than reveal their secret to the many vampires of the city.